alessia-s/Digimon16s/readme.md

 `-l <number>` or `--length <number>`
 - E-value: allows you to run the nhmmer commands with this specified E-value.
 Must be integer or float with “.” as decimal separator.
 Defaults to **0.0001**\
 `-e <e-value>` or `--evalue <e-value>`

+### Example
+`$ ./digimon.py -f MAG_bact -q bac -e 0.01 -l 600` \
+this command will operate on fasta files contained in the subfolder "MAG_bact", with "bac.ssu.rnammer.hmm" as query, "0.01" as E-value for nhmmer command, minimum length of 600 nucleotides for an identified 16s sequence to be considered as valid.

 ## Testing setup
 Query sequences as hidden markov models(HMM) were obtained from [RNAmmer](http://www.cbs.dtu.dk/services/RNAmmer/).